 When the boat is removed from the water, drain the cooling and heater system (as equipped) completely.
+Refer to Section 9 - Winterizing Your Boat.

 Anchoring

 There are many types of anchors available on the market.
 The choice of one anchor over another depends on many factors.
 An anchor will usually hold best in a mixture of mud and clay or in hard sand.
 A Danforth anchor is recommended for general boating.
 For more information on anchors, contact your Nautique dealer.